-Acceptable Use Policy - Definition
+Acceptable Use Policy - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.